 Traveling with an infant or a toddler doesn’t have to be an ordeal.
-Instead of worrying about the things that can go wrong (such as car sickness), start getting excited about the amazing experience you’re going to have as a family.
+Instead of worrying about what can go wrong (such as car sickness), start getting excited about the fantastic experience you will have as a family.

 Instill a love for travel and adventure in your kids at a very young age.

 Don’t let the naysayers make you put it off.
-Plan ahead, prepare and start traveling.
+Instead, plan, prepare, and start traveling.
 Happy family travels!